 Drawing on his research, including “Beyond Ukraine” and “The War of Tomorrow”, Sweijs argued that Ukraine illustrates a broader transformation in the character of warfare.
 Commercial space capabilities have become deeply integrated into military operations, blurring traditional distinctions between civilian and military infrastructure.
 Referring to Europe’s reliance on a limited number of providers and platforms, Sweijs warned that “dependency kills“, highlighting the risks of relying on “single billionaires, single companies, single states, and single contracts” for critical defence capabilities.

-What does that mean for the future conflicts?
+What does that mean for future conflicts?
 And given the dual-use nature of the commercial space, how does it influence gray-zone warfare?

 Source: SmallSat Europe / SatNews